 What are the highlights of Step by Step in the Himalayas?

-Our trek in the Nepalese Himalayas is one of the most enjoyable and mesmerising trips that we conduct every trekking season.
+Our trek to Poon Hill in the Nepalese Himalayas is one of the most enjoyable and mesmerising trips that we conduct every trekking season.
 The trip includes people from around the globe, who enjoy travelling and meeting new people.

 The trip offers trekking in the Annapurna region of Nepal, known as one of the best trekking destinations in the world.
 In a short period of time, you’re in midst of the majestic and spectacular natural and cultural scenes.
 It’s a truly incredible life time experience to travel in the land of Everest and be close to its nature and people.